Canada Post strike is causing serious harm to Canada’s small and medium businesses

 Small business represents more than 30% of Canada’s GDP and employs nearly 50% of the country’s workforce.

 For over 15 years, DRMG has been helping Canadians save, businesses grow and neighbourhoods thrive.
 DRMG has built their business with a commitment to being On Time, On Message and On Target.
-Customers are having a difficult time negotiating the challenges their businesses are facing as a result rotating Canada Post strikes, whether due to delays to the delivery of their products or missed expiry dates for their direct mail offers.
+Customers are having a difficult time negotiating the challenges their businesses are facing as a result rotating Canada Post strikes, whether due to delays to the delivery of their products or missed expiry dates for their shared media products offers.
 In addition, small businesses rely on up to 50% of their cash flow by getting cheques in the mail.
 They are losing money and wasting resources.

 For more information about DRMG, please visit drmg.com.